open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 * We are entering 5th or 6th discussion with large network provider
 * We will have additional potential members attending Technical Committee meetings in near future
 * We now have 4 enterprise sponsors –Target, Schwarz Gruppe, Microsoft and Wegman’s.
 As we reach the 5th enterprise sponsor, we will have the public launch of the OVN.
 This will likely happen in September or October
 * This will bring attention to our website, who is active and who is involved.
-Ask of this group, are you willing to be identified as a supporter, participant affiliated with the OVN
+Ask of this group, are you willing to be identified as a supporter, participant affiliated with the OVN.
   **ACTION:**  Let Jon know if you are willing to be identified in this regard *This will also bring a need for communicators and ambassadors.
 A message track is being prepared in advance of this for a common narrative on OVN